Jingle Bell Ball

-The Jingle Bell Ball is a concert held annually in December since 2008 (except for 2020 because of the COVID-19 pandemic), by the radio station Capital FM at The O2.
-Artists that have headlined the concert include Katy Perry, Taylor Swift, Little Mix, Justin Bieber, Ed Sheeran, The Black Eyed Peas, Coldplay, Stormzy, Lady Gaga, Girls Aloud, Kylie Minogue, Dua Lipa and Janet Jackson.
+The Jingle Bell Ball is a concert held annually in December since 2008 (except for 2020 because of the COVID-19 pandemic), by the radio station Capital FM at The O2 Arena.
+Various notable artists have headlined the concert.
 A portion of ticket sales profit is donated to Global's Make Some Noise, Capital's flagship charity, formerly known as Help a Capital Child and Help a London Child.

 2008

 Unlike following years, the 2008 festival was held on one night only – Wednesday, 10 December 2008.
 The Evening Standard rated it three stars, saying it was "too quick to be boring but too superficial to stick in the mind".

-Line up

-Following are the acts that performed.
-Headliners are shown in bold.

 2009

 The 2009 event was held on Saturday and Sunday, 5–6 December 2009.